Technology that is intelligent

 Hospitals that are smart

 Healthcare is being influenced by smart technology developments.
 Consider how much data this sector collects on a daily basis: patient records, medical histories, ultrasound and x-ray pictures, pharmacological and therapeutic research data, to mention a few.
+This data is analyzed to improve diagnoses, such as in the case of abdominal pain, where a CT scan of the abdomen can provide accurate and speedy results.
+The result is better patient care and outcomes.
 There were 213 million terabytes of health-related data on the planet in 2016.
 By 2020, that number is expected to quadruple every three months.
 It’s a massive quantity of information.
 And difficult to complete in a lifetime for any human practitioner.
 In as short as 30 seconds, IBM’s Watson can sift through that data, connect the dots between pertinent data, and provide practitioners with a considerably condensed summary of key case information.

 Home technology that is smart